UBC-CIC/AI-Learning-Assistant/docs/ExistingVPCDeployment.md

 ### Deployment Changes

-In this deployment, the following have been modified in the existing VPC stack to ensure compatibility with a hybrid cloud setup:
+In this deployment, the following have been modified:

 - **VPC Identification:** Instead of creating a new VPC, an existing VPC is now utilized by passing its ID into the `VpcStack` configuration.
 - **Private and Isolated Subnets:** Private and isolated subnet IDs and their associated route table IDs are imported using AWS Control Tower.
-- **Interface Endpoints:** Multiple AWS service endpoints (SSM, Secrets Manager, RDS, Glue) are added within isolated subnets to maintain secure access in the hybrid environment.
+- **Interface Endpoints:** Multiple AWS service endpoints (SSM, Secrets Manager, RDS, Glue) are added within isolated subnets to maintain secure access with existing VPC.
 - **Public Subnet and Internet Gateway:** A public subnet and an internet gateway are created, which are essential for NAT Gateway operations.
 - **NAT Gateway:** A NAT gateway is created in the public subnet.
 - **Private Subnet Route Tables:** For each private subnet's route table, a route to the NAT gateway is added to provide internet access to resources in private subnets

-These changes ensure the application seamlessly integrates into the existing VPC while preserving private and secure connectivity within a hybrid cloud environment.
+These changes ensure the application seamlessly integrates into the existing VPC.